by Matt Slick

-Notice the use of the word nails (plural) in reference to hands (plural).
+Notice the use of the word nails (plural) in reference to his hands (plural).
 It makes far more sense to say that Jesus was crucified on a cross with outstretched hands and one nail in each hand placed above each other on a stake.
 That is why it says " . . . in his hands the print of the nails . . . "

 Therefore, it is most logical to state that Jesus died on a cross with outstretched arms.
 This also matches well with relevant archeological evidence.
 The remains of a crucified Jewish man named Yehohanon, who was executed in the late 20's A.D. (not long before Jesus) under the administration of Pontius Pilate was unearthed in a Judean tomb.
 Forensic analysis of the remains indicates that he was crucified with his arms stretched apart.
 A nail was found still embedded in his heel bone.
 All these details accord with the description of the similar execution of Jesus under Pilate, and point toward a cross shape rather than a single, upright beam or stake.3

-The the testimony of the early Christians also points unanimously to a cross shape.
-A popular Christian writing of the early 100s A.D. compares the cross to the Greek letter "tau" which looks very much like our "t", and also speaks of the cross prefigured in Moses stretching out his arms over the battle field of the armies of Israel.4 Justin Martyr (114-165 AD), who was from Samaria which is between Galilee and Judea where most of Jesus own ministry took place, wrote that the Passover lamb prefigured not only Jesus but also the cross, because:
+The testimony of the early Christians also points unanimously to a cross shape.
+A popular Christian writing of the early 100s A.D. compares the cross to the Greek letter "tau" which looks very much like our "t," and also speaks of the cross prefigured in Moses stretching out his arms over the battlefield of the armies of Israel.4 Justin Martyr (114-165 AD), who was from Samaria which is between Galilee and Judea where most of Jesus' ministry took place, wrote that the Passover lamb prefigured not only Jesus but also the cross, because: